jakobevangelista/nextauth-clerk-migration/README.md

       }),
     }
   ).then(async (res) => {
-    // eslint-disable-next-line @typescript-eslint/no-unsafe-return
     return await res.json();
   });

   if (!signInToken.token) throw new Error("Sign in token not created");

-  console.log("WERE SUPPOSED TO BE HERE ON INITIAL SIGN UP");
   return new Response(JSON.stringify({ token: signInToken.token }), {
     status: 201,
     headers: {